flanksource/canary-checker/docs/check-types/containerd-push.md

 ## <img src='https://raw.githubusercontent.com/flanksource/flanksource-ui/main/src/icons/containerdPush.svg' style='height: 32px'/> ContainerdPush

-ContainerdPush will try to push an image to the specified registry.
+This check will try to push a Docker image to a specified registry using containerd.

 ??? example
      ```yaml